Explore a range of accessible practices that invite an embodied understanding of how yoga can support healing from distress and trauma.

 The research is done for you.
 All you need to do is roll out a yoga mat, and learn through direct experience what embodied healing feels like.

 The field of trauma recovery can feel vast and confusing.
-This introductory course gently distills extensive research into four accessible yoga classes and short talks.
+This introductory home practice series gently distills extensive research into four accessible yoga classes and short talks.
 The practices are suitable for anyone, regardless of yoga experience or physical ability.
 The complex research has been thoughtfully translated into simple, embodied practices you can explore at your own pace.

 "So well facilitated.
 The style of teaching was clear, constructive, & sensitive, as well as being open and embracing.
 Sarah's use of diverse references and speaking from experience, as well as the reflection at the beginning of each week made the course in depth and very experiential.
 I would say it's helpful for anyone."